thepranab/materials-for-max-qe2021-online-school/Day-9/example1.setup/README.md

 # Preparing QE

 We will first prepare an HPC ready installation of QE.
-This exercise will show how to compile QE and check for relevant libraries in the context of standard or accelerated systems.
+This exercise will show how to compile QE and check for relevant libraries in the context of standard and accelerated systems.

 ------